 Personally, we're excited for snow and freshly brewed mulled wine next to a crackling fireplace.
-We're also looking forward to some alone time and a good corner to read all the books we haven't had a chance to yet—here are some of our curated lists to get you started.
+We're also looking forward to some alone time and a good corner to read all the books we haven't had a chance to yet.

 If you're ready to get into the season's fun, here are 50 things to do in the winter no matter your mood.

 Build a fire and cozy up by the fireplace.
 When it's freezing cold outside, few things compare to cozying up by the fire in the comfort of your own home.